brettchalupa/brettcodes/about.md

 Brett Chalupa is a developer, designer, and writer.
 He started programming at the age of thirteen and hasn't stopped since.
-He lives a simple lifestyle, focused on the contentment.
+He lives a simple lifestyle, focused on contentment.
 He enjoys reading and watching movies.

 [Website](http://www.brettchalupa.com) /